amanojas/Website/static/course syllabus/ECO_1110_Spring_2022.md

 Quiz 4	Topics 8,9	20	  13th December

-All the quizzes will be available on Blackboard during the class time. i.e., the quiz will be made available at 9:05 AM and will disappear at 10:20 AM.
 If you miss the quiz for any reason, you will get zero points.
 Please feel free to reach out to me in advance if you cannot take the quiz on the scheduled day due to personal emergencies.
 You must make me aware of the situation in advance.

 Course Evaluation will be as follows:
-Quizzes			40%
+Quizzes			60%\
-Essay or Book Review		40%
+Essay or Book Review		20%\
-Opinions                                 20%
+Opinions  20%\

 Grading System